zhuqh19/EchoGPT/README.md

 ![img](Demo/EchoGPT_demo.gif)

-You can try our model at http://210.30.97.185:7860/.(Our model is deployed on our laboratory server and cannot be deployed for a long time, so if the link is invalidated, please understand.
+You can try our model at http://210.30.97.185:7860.
+(Our model is deployed on our laboratory server and cannot be deployed for a long time, so if the link is invalidated, please understand.
 And Our complete source code will be released after our paper is accepted.)

 ## Challenge and Our Solution
 ![img](assets/challenge-and-our-solution.png)